Scalar Transport and Mixing in Turbulent Stratified Shear Flow

 Digital USD Citation

 Jacobitz, Frank G., "Scalar Transport and Mixing in Turbulent Stratified Shear Flow" (2000).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 10.